domschl/WinSteamOnMac/README.md

 ### Steam installation

 Now you are ready to install Steam.
 Again, use a Terminal that is opened by the "Game Porting Toolkit" application in your `Applications` folder, not the default terminal.
-Enter;
+Enter:

 ```bash
 MTL_HUD_ENABLED=0 WINEESYNC=1 wine ~/Downloads/SteamSetup.exe